-Donations are charitable gifts paid outright as cash or by check, payment card, or direct debit.
+One-time gifts are charitable gifts paid outright as cash or by check, payment card, or direct debit.

 Gifts-in-kind are contributions of goods or services that have an estimated monetary value, such as auction items, furniture, computer equipment, or pro bono work by a lawyer or contractor.

 Stock/property gifts are contributions of stock certificates, land, or estates, which your organization may opt to keep or sell to benefit your fundraising efforts.
 If you sell the stocks or property, you can track its value as a gift of Stock/property (sold).
 For more information, see Stock/Property Gifts.